stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 [flake8](https://flake8.pycqa.org/en/latest/) is currently the most popular linter for Python, but consider using [Ruff](https://docs.astral.sh/ruff/).
 Ruff includes the features of both flake8 itself and the most popular plugins for flake8.

-Run the linting tool with your CI system, to reject code that does not meet the standards for your project.
+Run the linting tool with your CI system, so that it rejects any code that does not meet the standards for your project.

 ### Test with pytest

 Use [pytest](http://pytest.org) for testing.
 It has superseded _nose_ as the most popular testing system for Python.
 Use the _unittest_ module in the standard library for situations where you cannot add _pytest_ to the project.

+### Package Your Applications

+Use _wheel_ packages for libraries, and for tools that are intended to be used with an existing installation of Python.
+If you only publish your Python application as a _wheel_, other developers can install it with _pipx_ and _pip-sync_, but it cannot be used without a Python installation.

+In most cases, you should also package an application in a format that enables you to include your code, the dependencies and a copy of the required version of Python.
+This ensures that your code runs with the expected version of Python and has the correct version of each dependency.

+If your application is a network service or a command-line utility, then consider building container images that include a Python installation, your code, and all of the dependencies.
+Use [PyInstaller](https://pyinstaller.org/) to publish desktop and command-line applications as files that can be run in a wide range of systems.

 ## Language Syntax